githubEdit

 • Parse required secrets from configuration files and update both environment variables and infrastructure configurations

-Example using the Notion API as a source:
+Example using the Notion APIarrow-up-right as a source:

 You can assign a different name to your source than the connector name.